Manual Settings on Your SLR Digital Camera

 Manual settings on your SLR digital camera

-Almost all digital camera's that are more than a point and shoot digital camera allow you to set some manual settings.
-Doing this allows you to set the aperture and the shutter speed independently of each other.
-The advantage of having the capability to do this is, you can adjust the manual settings to fit the situation of shooting for optimum outcome.
-If your digital camera has the capabilities to use manual settings, and you are not taking advantage of it, you may be missing out on some of the best shots you can get.
-Take a few minutes and read this article, take some notes, and try to remember these tips next time you are out shooting.
+If your digital camera has the capabilities to use manual settings, and you are not taking advantage of it, you may miss out on some of the best shots you can get.
+Take a few minutes and read this article, take notes, and try to remember these tips next time you are out shooting.
 It could mean the difference between a good picture and a great picture with your digital camera.

 Digital Camera Settings